skip to Main Content

 The birth of a child should be a joyous event in the life of a parent.
 While going through pregnancy, parents trust that the obstetrician and birthing facility which they have chosen will provide quality medical care.
 When they fail to do so, and birth injuries occur, they may be held accountable through a medical malpractice claim.

-At The Jeffcoat Firm, we know how birth injuries can have a devastating impact on your family – now and in the years to come.
+At Jeffcoat Injury and Car Accident Lawyers, we know how birth injuries can have a devastating impact on your family – now and in the years to come.
 We will provide the compassionate, professional legal representation that you need.
 We will look you in the eye and give you honest, frank advice, and we will be genuinely concerned about both your case and your family’s well-being.
 For help in getting through this difficult time and to get answers to your important legal questions, contact us today for a free consultation.

 What Causes Birth Injuries?